intrinio/javascript-sdk/docs/CompanyApi.md

 var opts = {
-  'latestFilingDate': null, // Date | Last filing date 'sic': null, // String | Standard Industrial Classification code 'template': null, // String | Template
-  'sector': null, // String | Industry sector 'industryCategory': null, // String | Industry category 'industryGroup': null, // String | Industry group 'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };
+  'latestFilingDate': null, // Date | Last filing date 'sic': null, // String | Return companies with the given Standard Industrial Classification code 'template': null, // String | Return companies with the given financial statement template 'sector': null, // String | Return companies in the given industry sector 'industryCategory': null, // String | Return companies in the given industry category 'industryGroup': null, // String | Return companies in the given industry group 'hasFundamentals': true, // Boolean | Return only companies that have fundamentals when true 'hasStockPrices': true, // Boolean | Return only companies that have stock prices when true 'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };